gateio/gateapi-js/docs/SpotApi.md

 Retrieve order book

-Order book will be sorted by price from high to low on bids; reversed on asks
+Order book will be sorted by price from high to low on bids; low to high on asks

 ### Example